fatash89/atom/README.md

 $ docker-compose -f docker-compose-dev.yml build
 ```

+In order to get the new base deployed and into production, please see the
+section about [Updating a Base Image](#updating-a-base-image) below.
+The base
+images are fully managed by CircleCI and generally you check in your desired
+changes and push them to a branch with a special name to get them built and used
+in production.

 ### ARM Images

 Atom works cross-platform on ARM by compiling the same Dockerfiles.
 In order